 LOCKING WITH POWER DOOR LOCK SWITCH

-All door locks will be engaged when the power door lock switch is moved to the LOCK position with the driver's or front passenger's door open.
+All doors will be locked when the power door lock switch is pushed to the LOCK position 1 with the driver's or front passenger's door open.
 Then close the door and all doors will be locked.